Enhanced detection limits in the SHINE F150 survey through the Regime Switching Model. Optimizing thresholds and investigating environmental noise: Data availability

 Finally, the methodology developed in this work can be directly extended to the full SHINE survey and adapted to other ground-based high-contrast imaging programs, such as the Gemini-GPIES \citep{2020AJ....159...71N}, SPHERE-BEAST\citep{2019A&A...626A..99J,2021A&A...646A.164J}, or NACO-ISPY \citep{2020A&A...635A.162L} surveys.
 This framework provides a robust and versatile foundation for statistically consistent planet detection and performance characterization across a wide range of observing conditions.

-\section{Data Availability}
+\section{Data availability}

 The RSM algorithm is publicly available on GitHub as a Python package\footnote{\url{https://github.com/chdahlqvist/RSMmap}}.
 The raw and reduced data used in this study can be requested through the High-Contrast Data Centre (HC-DC)\footnote{\url{https://hc-dc.cnrs.fr}}.
 The code developed for the analysis presented in this work is openly accessible on GitHub\footnote{\url{https://github.com/marisabalbal/RSM_f150SHINE}}.
 The full point-source candidate list will be presented in a forthcoming publication, together with an NA-SODINN analysis of the SHINE F150 sample (Cantero et al., in prep).
+The table for the 213 F150 SHINE observations used in this study, along with their observing conditions, is only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via \url{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.